bytedeco/javacv/README.md

         grabber.start();

         // CanvasFrame, FrameGrabber, and FrameRecorder use Frame objects to communicate image data.
-        // We need a FrameConverter to interface with other APIs (Android, Java 2D, or OpenCV).
+        // We need a FrameConverter to interface with other APIs (Android, Java 2D, JavaFX, Tesseract, OpenCV, etc).
-        OpenCVFrameConverter.ToIplImage converter = new OpenCVFrameConverter.ToIplImage();
+        OpenCVFrameConverter.ToMat converter = new OpenCVFrameConverter.ToMat();

         // FAQ about IplImage and Mat objects from OpenCV:
         // - For custom raw processing of data, createBuffer() returns an NIO direct